khushal1198/hello_grpc/README.md

 - **requests:** 2.32.3
 - **pytest:** 8.3.5

 See `requirements_lock.txt` for the full list of pinned Python dependencies.

+## Containerization & CI/CD

+> **Note:** Building the Docker image is a separate, explicit step—typically done in your CI/CD pipeline (or when you want to deploy).
+Normal Bazel build and test commands (e.g., `bazel build ...`, `bazel test ...`) do NOT build the Docker image unless you explicitly build the image target (e.g., `bazel build //khushal_hello_grpc/src/server:hello_server_image`).